 This one might look a little on the high-priced side at first glance, but this $90/month plan is actually more of a mini-bundle which is going to have particular appeal to those who still rely on a home phone line – because one is included in this plan, complete with unlimited calls anywhere in Australia, including to mobile phones.
 With line rental for a home phone at around $30 these days, and calls adding up quickly as we call friends and family on their mobiles, you can see there’s real value bundled in here.

-As usual with Telstra, you get a bunch of extras – one month free Foxtel Now access, as well as three months of BINGE subscription, Telstra’s 4G-backup smart modem and the Broadband Protect package for online security.
+As usual with Telstra, you get a bunch of extras – three months of BINGE subscription, Telstra’s 4G-backup smart modem and the Broadband Protect package for online security.
 If your budget can stretch to it, this plan is a brilliant choice.

 Telstra Internet Plans + Bundles